TUG Home | TUGBBS Online Forums | Resort Reviews | Classified Ads | TUG HELP | Advice | Join TUG

 - Unit size (measured by private sleeping capacity) A 2 bedroom villa sleeps 6 privately, although it will accommodate a total of 8.
 A Studio sleeps 2 privately, although can accommodate 4.
 A 1 bedroom sleeps a total of 4, privately.

-- Demand for the week deposited.
+- Demand for the interval deposited.
 Typically, Platinum (prime season) draws more demand than Silver (low season).
 However, this is not always so.
-Actual week numbers matters .
 There are weeks in Platinum season that are in higher demand than others.
 Sometimes referred to as bright Red or Pink.
 Conversely, certain Gold or Silver weeks may (rarely) have a higher demand than the lowest demand Platinum weeks.

 TDI is a scale from 50 to 150.
 100 represents Market Average, Above 100 is greater demand.
 Below 100 is greater availability.
 Note that below 100 is not lesser demand, but greater availability.
 The demand component of exchange is not determined by pure demand, it is measured against supply.
 High demand , low supply, is what creates a blockbuster exchange chip.
 High demand with an excess of supply results in weak demand as it relates to the demand value of your deposit.
 Got it?
 The TDI is best used as a tool to assess the time periods that an exchange request is most likely to be confirmed.